Barthandelous01/cmics/README.md

 make           # This will build the program make install   # This will create the directories and move the binary to /usr/local/bin or equivalent
                # This may also require root
+# This is optional
+make clean     # This removes the repository.
+It just runs rm -rf ../../cmics (the default directory
+               # that it is installed to.
+You could do it by hand if you prefer.
 ```

 Voila!
 You're done!